 Philosopher of science Sylvia Berryman wrote that Olympian gods didn’t use technology in their myths, but the god of metallurgy, invention, and technology Hephaestus created Talos, and ancient writers projected their ideas of self-motion and magic onto the automaton.
 Talos had the power to overheat his enemies by heating his own metal.
 Hephaestus also created gold and silver mechanical guardian dogs to serve a king.
 His work even extended to robotic horses that pulled a chariot and creating a replacement ivory blade for the hero Pelops.

-Drawing this connection between man and nature, the Greek mythologies explored questions of how much control man can exercise over the environment, in tampering with animals and other forms of nature.
+Drawing this connection between man and nature, the Greek mythologies explored questions of how much control man can exercise over the environment by tampering with animals and other forms of nature.
 From stories that demonstrate characters with powers to control aging, otherwise regarded as a steady, unmanageable movement of time, the roots of genetic engineering and the resulting ethical dilemmas formed.

 Jason and the Argonauts